bourgeoisor/kaero/README.md

 - 31 user commands implemented
 - Can join up to 9 channels in one server network
 - SSL/TLS support
-- UTF-8 support, including full-width characters
+- UTF-8 with full-width characters

 ## Not supported